bhopals/english-vocabs/skill-set-writing.md

   - Travelling abroad is a vital part of education
   - Cooking a meal from scratch is a worthwhile skill to acquire.
   - A paragraph should have a UNITY.
 Should explain one Idea
+  - `Expose` Children to both language and ideas
+  - `make` them understand the facts
+  - `allow` them to build their reading skills
+  - Modern novels `follow` a complex plot with variety of characters
+  - It can be `described` as ...
+  - The `economics of professional sport` is `determental` to the fan base
+  - Games often `start` later in the evening so that they can be broadcasted in the `more Lucrative prime-time spots` even though that is often too late for young viewers.
+  - Violence should be `better controlled` in the gamse so that it does not set a bad examole for children.
+  - The pace of baseball is too slow for fans `accustomed` to fast action
+  - Games are paused so the broadcasters can insert `commercial breaks`.
+  - Professional athletes often sign `multi-million-dollar endorsement contracts`.
+  - Fans of `small-market teams` are often in danger of lossing their team to bigger cities.
+  - Only billionaires can afford to buy sports franchises
+  - Amateur (am·a·teur, /ˈamədər,ˈaməˌtər,ˈaməCHər/) atheletes are struggling to survive on very little money
+  - Writers need to help readers `follow` `the development of ideas`
+  - Weeded out the out-of-the-date perpers and checked accuracy of the information in the system.
+  - Computer games can give children an opportunity to `exercise` their `problem-solving skills`.
+  - Many drivers `exhibit` `unnecessary aggressive behavior` on the highway.
+  - Some drivers `weave` `in and out of lanes` looking for any space to `advance`.
+  - Some `tailgate` trying to `make other drivers speed up` or `move out` of the way